 However, we may have the ability to skip ahead (a little bit) in this process due to the fact that our agency has a potential carrier lined up who is interested in only doing a single embryo transfer, which is somewhat unusual.
 Most couples choose to transfer more than one embryo at a time through IVF to increase the rate of success, which can result in multiple births.
-Since we would prefer not to have multiples (in part due to my chronic fatigue) and we are unwilling to do a “selective reduction” (aborting one or more of the fetuses), we had already decided to transfer just one embryo per IVF cycle.
-While we feel that it’s the right decision for us, it will decrease our chance of success when the time comes, but for now this decision might have unexpectedly lead us to a match.
+Since we would prefer not to have multiples (in part due to my chronic fatigue), we had already decided to transfer just one embryo per IVF cycle.
+While we feel that it’s the right decision for us, it may decrease our chance of success when the time comes, but for now this decision might have unexpectedly lead us to a match.

 Hours after speaking with the agency for the first time, we opened an email that may change the rest of our lives.
 We know her name, what she looks like, where she lives, and the names of her family and friends.
 There is a chance that she could be our match– the woman who could give us the greatest gift we could ever imagine.
 It’s thrilling in an absolutely terrifying way.
 And even though we haven’t spoken a single word to each other yet, she could be a part of our lives from this point onward.
 I went to sleep that night wondering if she was thinking about us at that moment too.
 What did they tell her about us when they asked if we could see her information?
 Is she feeling this same mixture of excitement and fear?
 Is she imagining what the next few months will hold?
 I wished there was a way to know.